+At the time of departure, parents/guardians (not a staff member) must make sure that the child is safely buckled in their car seat before driving.
 Remember to use extreme caution when entering/exiting the school driveway and parking lot.
 Yield to give the right of way to children and pedestrians.
 Be cautious when backing your vehicle out and follow the flow of traffic.

 Payment of Tuition

-The Tax I.D. number for The Wesley Chapel School is 45-3538559
+The Tax I.D.
+Number for The Wesley Chapel School is 45-3538559

 Safety and Security

 Our playground equipment meets the highest safety standards for quality and design.
-The front doors of The School are electronically locked at all times.
+The front doors of the school are electronically locked at all times.
 Entry cannot be obtained without ringing the doorbell.
 All other entry points at the back and sides of the building are secured by a locked 6 foot fence.
 If an unknown person arrives at the front doors, the Director or other staff member will ask for proper identification.

-Smoking is not allowed anywhere in the building or on the premises of the school.
+The use of these products are strictly prohibited anywhere in the building or on the premises of the school.